-GSSP-749 Consultation Processes
+GBSP-749 Consultation

 This course will concentrate on the development of consultation skills for the psychologist in the schools.
 Students will acquire an understanding of the basic models of consultation and the stages in the consultation process.
 Extensive laboratory work will involve observations of trained consultants, role play, and, finally, firsthand experiences in client- and consultee-centered case consultation.
 Readings will focus on pertinent research in school-based consultation.
 (Matriculation in the School Psychology Program plus 16 quarter credit hours successfully completed in the program or permission of instructor.)
-Class 3, Credit 4

-Internship in School Psychology I, D & m
+Internship I, II & III